learn-mech-interp

 • Watched it learn to do something genuinely surprising: represent 5 features in only 2 dimensions by packing them into a pentagon.

-• Built intuition for "superposition", the central obstacle that modern interpretability research (sparse autoencoders, Anthropic's circuits work, Neel Nanda's tutorials) is trying to solve.
+• Built intuition for "superposition", the central obstacle that modern interpretability research (sparse autoencoders, Anthropic's circuits work) is trying to solve.

 What is superposition? (the one big idea)